yingyonghui/CommPath/README.md

 		species = "hsapiens")
 ```

+CommPath contains LR and pathway databases for human (hsapiens), mouse (mmusculus) and rat (rnorvegicus) species.

 Firstly we're supposed to identify marker ligands and receptors (ligands and receptors that are significantly highly expressed) for each cluster of cells in the expression matrix.
 CommPath provide **findLRmarker** to identify these markers by *t.test* or *wilcox.test*.

 ```